claygifford/claygifford-Task/README.md

 # claygifford-Task

-> This project is a Test for Tradovate.
+> This project is a demonstration of ReactJs drag and drop.
 > You can use this app to simulate drag and drop for a Column Setup dialog
 > according to a few business rules.
 There are two sets of columns,
 > available and visible.